 A balcony garden can be as complicated or simple as you want.
 You can spend thousands of dollars or you can make one for very little money.
 With plant and container choices, you can either make a relatively low maintenance, easy balcony garden or you can do a full-on farm.
 It depends on your space, light, and exposure and the amount of time, energy, and/or money you want to spend.

-There can even be different microclimates even on a tiny balcony.
+Balconies are usually microclimates, differing significantly from the climate on the ground.
+There can even be different microclimates on a tiny balcony.
 If an area is shaded, that can be one climate, if another area is exposed to the wind, that is a different climate.
-Also, the conditions on balconies can be extreme, with huge temperature fluctuations.
+The conditions on balconies can be extreme, with huge temperature fluctuations.
 Also, surface treatments can affect how hot or cool your balcony is and if it retains the heat over time.

 The good news is that there are beautiful plants for almost every condition possible.
-The trick is to really figure out what the environment is, before you plan your garden.
+The trick is to really figure out what the environment is before you plan your garden.
 If you take the time to really evaluate your conditions, your chances of gardening success will be greatly enhanced.

+Even if your space is microscopic, you can still garden.
+Fire escapes and windowsills can easily become productive green spaces.
 It helps to think of your space three-dimensionally.
 Are there vertical spaces you can plant or hang planters on?
 Even if there aren't, you can do amazing things to create some vertical space.
 From piling up pots to creating trellises, there are ways to use all of your space.